dynamiclynk/docker7bday-demo/README.md

 Open our project's .csproj file with Visual Studio or VSCode then we need to add a new library\package reference to our appplication.
 You can do this from the commandline, csproj or the NuGet package manager.

 We will do it via the csproj.
 So in Visual Studio 2019 right-click and choose Edit Project File or in VSCode just click the csprof file to edit it.
-Then add `<PackageReference Include="TekHow.RabbitMq" Version="1.0.2" />` to the _ItemGroup_ like show below.
+Then add `<PackageReference Include="TekHow.RabbitMq" Version="<version number>" />` to the _ItemGroup_ like show below.

 ![alt text](demo-images/add-reference.png "Package reference")

 [TekHow.RabbitMq package reference](https://github.com/dynamiclynk/TekHow.RabbitMq)

 ### Initalize RabbitMq and inject it into our application

 ### Add a new nav item